The architect’s role in maximising modular benefits for residential developments

 The implementation of plug-in units adds a level of portability previously unheard of in the property sector.
 Developments can be constructed in an area of high demand and remain there until the land is required for another use, at which point they can be moved to another area to fulfil the same purpose.

-This is of benefit to local authorities and planners looking to create high density affordable housing with a quick turnaround – which can then be repurposed for another authority in the local area.
+This is of benefit to local authorities and planners looking to create high-density affordable housing with a quick turnaround – which can then be repurposed for another authority in the local area.

 Mobility also benefits the construction process once designs are finalised, with the option for manufacturers to develop on-site factories to limit the size of the supply chain required to bring pre-assembled units from production to the intended site.
-This in turn has a sizeable impact on the carbon footprint of the build and the man-power required to bring a project to fruition.
+This in turn has a sizeable impact on the carbon footprint of the build and the effort required to bring a project to fruition.

 Benefits also extend to the safety of those on-site, removing the need for contractors to construct superstructures on location, instead allowing for work to be carried out in safer factory environments.